GMOD/jbrowse-components/website/docs/tutorials/no_build_plugin_tutorial.md

     pluginManager.rootModel.appendToMenu('Citations', {
       label: 'Cite this JBrowse session',
       onClick: session => {
-        // upon clicking on htis menu item, we need to add and show our new widget const widget = session.addWidget('CiteWidget', 'citeWidget', {
+        // upon clicking on this menu item, we need to add and show our new widget const widget = session.addWidget('CiteWidget', 'citeWidget', {
           view: self,
         })